asmasyakirah/android-download/README.md

 ### How it is done? ###

-1. IntentServicesimple.
+1. **IntentService**.
 I use IntentService to create a Background Service.
 This service will do download task asynchronously.
-2. ResultReceiver.
+2. **ResultReceiver**.
 I implemented ResultReceiver to receive update from IntentService to my UI thread.
 Then I can show the summary of current progress in the UI.

 ### References ###